vuetifyjs/vuetify/.github/ISSUE_TEMPLATE.md

 <!--
+Any issue created without this markup will be immediately closed

 Reporting a bug?
 ================
 - Always search for your issue first.
 It may have already been answered, planned or fixed in some branch.

 - Can you reproduce the issue outside of your environment?
 Please provide a jsfiddle or codepen example that demonstrates the bug.
-A codepen template can be found [here](http://codepen.io/pen?template=bgJOrX)
+A codepen template can be found [here](https://codepen.io/johnjleider/pen/bgJOrX)

 Have a feature request?
 =======================